CDCgov/dibbs-vm/docs/vm-docs/docs/04-GCP-VM-Setup.md

 *Version 1.1*

-This guide provides clear steps to set up a Virtual Machine (VM) instance using the DIBBs provided `.raw` VM image file in Google Cloud Platform (GCP).
+This guide provides steps to set up a Virtual Machine (VM) instance using the DIBBs provided `.raw` VM image file in Google Cloud Platform (GCP).

 ## Prerequisites